Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Introduction

 \section{Introduction}

-Superfield approach [1-8] to Becchi-Rouet-Stora-Tyutin (BRST) formalism is one of the very intuitive approaches to provide the geometrical origin and interpretation for the nilpotency and absolute anticommutativity of the (anti-)BRST symmetry transformations which are the generalizations of a given local ``classical" gauge symmetry (of a gauge theory) to its counterparts ``quantum" symmetries\footnote{The very existence of the (anti-)BRST symmetry transformations leads to the covariant quantization of a given gauge theory because the canonical conjugate momenta exist for all the dynamical fields.}.
-Bonora-Tonin (BT) superfield formalism [4,5] has been quite successful in the derivation of {\it proper} (anti-)BRST symmetry transformations for the $p$-form ($p =1, 2, 3,...$) gauge theories where the celebrated horizontality condition (HC) plays an important role.
-However, this condition (i.e. HC) leads to the derivation of proper (anti-)BRST symmetries {\it only} for the gauge and corresponding (anti-)ghost fields for a given D-dimensional ordinary gauge theory.
-The matter fields are left untouched.
+Superfield approach [1-8] to Becchi-Rouet-Stora-Tyutin (BRST) formalism is one of the very intuitive approaches which provides the geometrical origin and interpretation for the nilpotency and absolute anticommutativity properties of the (anti-)BRST symmetry transformations.
+The latter symmetries are the generalizations of a given local ``classical" gauge symmetry of a gauge theory to its counterparts ``quantum" symmetries which are known as BRST and anti-BRST symmetries.
+The very existence of the nilpotent (anti-)BRST symmetry transformations leads to the covariant canonical quantization of a given gauge theory because the canonical conjugate momenta exist for {\it all} the dynamical fields of an (anti-)BRST invariant gauge theory.
+Bonora-Tonin (BT) superfield formalism [4, 5] has been quite successful in providing the derivation of {\it proper} (anti-)BRST transformations for the $p$-form ($p =1, 2, 3,...$) gauge theories where the celebrated horizontality condition (HC) plays an important role.
+However, this condition (i.e. HC) leads to the derivation of proper (anti-)BRST symmetries {\it only} for the gauge and corresponding (anti-)ghost fields for a given $D$-dimensional {\it ordinary} gauge theory.
+The HC does {\it not} shed any light on the (anti-)BRST transformations that are associated with the {\it matter} fields of a given {\it interacting} $p$-form gauge theory where there is a precisely defined coupling between the $p$-form gauge field and matter fields.